-With so many updates and additional features being added to G Suite, it can be easy to overlook some simple example use-cases that might just make your work day a whole lot simpler.
+With so many updates and additional features being added to G Suite (formerly known as Google Apps for Work), it can be easy to overlook some simple example use-cases that might just make your work day a whole lot simpler.
 So let’s see what’s possible…

 G Suite admins can set up a folder specially for company expenses, with subfolders for each employee or business trip.
 Those who are travelling can then take photos of any receipts picked up along the way and upload them to the relevant folder so that admins can keep track of all the costs and process claims as and when required.
 The admin can then copy and paste links to the folders (everything is ‘linkable’ in Drive) into the expense report.